cs10/fa25/_projects/project4.md

 ## Part 3: Peer Reflection/Comments

 You will be writing comments for two members of your group.
-These comments will be posted in [EdStem Thread]().
+These comments will be posted in [EdStem Thread](https://edstem.org/us/courses/83126/discussion/7236195).
 To submit, you will need to take screenshots of your comments from EdStem, and upload the screenshots to Gradescope.

+### Comments
 - Guidelines & Submission
     - Reflect on 2 of your classmates’ essays on Gradescope (Due: 11/7) .
         - Your response should be a short reflection based on two presentations you participated in.